Ticket

 Cards of other object types in Timebook, such as Goals or Work Items, have nearly identical designs.

-When you look at the right side of a Ticket card, you'll notice several tabs.
-Each allows you to further define your Ticket, schedule the actual work, or provide an update.
+When you look at the right side of a Ticket card, you’ll notice several tabs.
+They allow you to further define your Ticket, provide an update, and track changes over time.

 Here’s an overview of the Ticket card tabs and their purpose:

-• [Comments] This tab allows members to communicate, share updates, and collaborate directly within the Ticket.
+This tab allows members to communicate, share updates, and collaborate directly within the Ticket.
 They can ask questions, provide updates, or offer feedback, making it a central hub for Ticket-related communication.
 You can mention others using the @ symbol and notify specific people directly.
-For more information on how comments work in Timebook, see Pages*

-• [Activity] This tab tracks all actions and changes made to a Ticket, providing a detailed history of events.
-It displays all events in chronological order, showing when changes were made and by whom.
+[Activity] This tab tracks all actions and changes made to a Ticket, providing a detailed history of events.
+It displays them in chronological order, showing when changes were made and by whom.
 The information in this tab is generated automatically, usually including status updates, reassignments, and comments.

 We put all the tabs in a drawer, so you can hide them by clicking the [Collapse/Expand] button at the top of your Ticket card.